Skip to main content

 }

-Dependencies: None for YStack, XStack, ZStack, Text, Image, Icon, Input, RadioGroup, CheckboxGroup, Button.
+Dependencies: None for YStack, XStack, ZStack, Text, Image, Icon, Input, RadioGroup, CheckboxGroup, Button, ProgressIndicator.
+The optional haptic prop on Button / RadioGroup / CheckboxGroup uses expo-haptics (optional peer dep) — it silently no-ops if not installed, so no dependency is required unless you opt into haptics.
 SafeAreaView requires react-native-safe-area-context (already a peer dep of @rocapine/react-native-onboarding-ui).
-See the Carousel, Lottie, Rive, Video, and DatePicker sections above for elements with peer deps.
+See the Carousel, Lottie, Rive, Video, DatePicker, WheelPicker, and Slider sections above for elements with peer deps.

 Common Properties